Could You Be Affected by the LUHFT Data Breach?

 • Trust chief executive James Sumner apologised for the error.
 He confirmed the data exposed included names, addresses, DOBs, NI numbers, gender, ethnicity, and salary details.

 • Staff were notified of the LUHFT data breach by email in February 2023.
-If you received this email, you likely have a data breach compensation claim.
+If you received this email, you may have a data breach compensation claim.

-• LUHFT cannot fire or take disciplinary action against employees who makes a data breach claim.
+• LUHFT cannot fire or take disciplinary action against employees who make a data breach claim.
 It would be breaking the law if it did.

 How Join the Claim works